 Stedman

-A traditional method of change ringing (a pattern for ringing a set of church bells in a fixed sequence) used with an odd number of bells.
+Stedman (noun) means a traditional method of change ringing (a pattern for ringing a set of church bells in a fixed sequence) used with an odd number of bells.
+Example: “The bell tower rang Stedman Triples every Sunday before the service.”

-How to Use Stedman
+How to use Stedman

 Learner’s notesIn plain EnglishA named pattern used by church bell-ringers, named after the man who invented it.